Ansh-dhanani/gradualblur/README.md

 - Start with presets, then customize as needed
 - Use `--strength 1-3` for most cases (higher = more blur)
 - Add `--animated scroll` for modern feel
-- Use `--tint` to improve text readability
+- Use custom CSS backgrounds for color overlays
 - Test on mobile with `--responsive`

 ## License